-Grade Span Aca School Quality or Student Success Indicators Elementary Proficiency on the statewide Academic growth as measured by English Learner Chronic Middle assessments in ELA and Math Student Growth Percentiles (SGPs) Progress Absenteeism - 6.
-Chronic Absenteeism High Proficiency on statewide assessments on Graduation Rate English Learner Progress 9th Graders on Track ELA and Math Advanced Course- Taking (dual credit)
+Grade Span Academic Indicators School Quality or Student Success Indicators Elementary Proficiency on the statewide assessments in ELA and Math Academic growth as measured by Student Growth Percentiles (SGPs) English Learner Progress Chronic Absenteeism Middle High gh Proficiency on tatewide Graduation assessments on Rate ELA and Math English Learner Chronic Absenteeism asse Kate Progress 9th Graders on Track

+Grade Span Academic Indicators School Quality or Student Success Indicators Advanced Course- Taking (dual credit)

-Table 7.
+Table 6.
 Indicator measures and descriptions.

 Indicator Measure(s) Description Academic Achievement Proficiency on the statewide assessments in ELA and mathematics.
 Percentage of students at Level 3 or Level 4.
 Academic Progress Academic growth (elementary and middle schools only) Student growth percentiles for 4th to 8th graders on the statewide assessments in ELA and mathematics.
 Graduation Rate High School Graduation Four-year graduation rate, adjusted for relatively large increases in extended-year graduation rates.
-Progress in Achieving English Language Proficiency Progress on the ELPA21 WIDA assessment (on track to becoming proficient) Percentage of students who are making enough progress to transition out of the program within 6 years.
-School Quality and Student Success Regular attendance Percentage of students who regularly attend school (are present for 90% or more of school days)

-Indicator Measure(s) Description 9th Grade On Track (high schools) The percent of first time ninth grade students who earned credit for all attempted courses.
+Progress in Achieving English Language Proficiency Progress on the WIDAELPA21 assessment (on track to becoming proficient) Percentage of students who are making enough progress to transition out of the program within 6 years.
+School Quality and Student Success Regular attendance Percentage of students who regularly attend school (are present for 90% or more of school days) 9th Grade On Track (high schools) The percent of first time ninth grade students who earned credit for all attempted courses.
 Dual Credit (high schools) Among all enrolled students (grades 9-12), the percent of students who completed a dual credit course or program (i.e., AP, IB, College in the High School, Cambridge, Running Start, Advanced Certificated Courses, or Tech Prep).

 a.
 Academic Achievement Indicator.
-Describe the Academic Achievement indicator, including a description of how the indicator (i) is based on the long-term goals; (ii) is measured by proficiency on the annual Statewide reading/language arts and mathematics assessments; (iii) annually measures academic achievement for all students and separately for each subgroup of students; and (iv) at the State's discretion, for each public high school in the State, includes a measure of student growth, as measured by the annual Statewide reading/language arts and mathematics assessments.
+Describe the Academic Achievement indicator, including a description of how the indicator (i) is based on the longterm goals; (ii) is measured by proficiency on the annual Statewide reading/language arts and mathematics assessments; (iii) annually measures academic achievement for all students and separately for each subgroup of students; and (iv) at the State's discretion, for each public high school in the State, includes a measure of student growth, as measured by the annual Statewide reading/language arts and mathematics assessments.